tati-/AI_assisted_bridge_inspection/README.md

 The code is divided in a number of modules.
 1. ``generate_3d_semantic_models.py`` generates blender geometric models starting from a set of ``.json`` files and a label dictionary.
 The resulting blender file has one object per building block, and collections to group the components belonging to the same semantic class.
 2. ``fill_terrain.py`` takes as input a set of blender files ([wildcards](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) allowed if on unix) of-for the moment-PIPO bridges, and fills the road and terrain around them.
+The wildcard can be of the form `/path/to/blend_files/bridge*.blend` for all bridges, or `/path/to/blend_files/bridge{10..20}.blend` for a specific range.
-3. ``generate_synthetic_data.py`` takes as input a number of blender files (as in ``fill_terrain.py``), adds textures and environmental conditions, and produces a number of images along with their corresponding ground truth.
+3. ``generate_synthetic_data.py`` takes as input a number of blender files (as in ``fill_terrain.py``), adds textures and environmental conditions, and produces a number of images along with their corresponding ground truth. <span style="color:red">*For the moment this script can crush and stop because of a rendering issue in Blender that I cannnot yet control*.</span>
 4. ``refine_dataset.py`` takes as input a dataset folder and a ratio denoting the acceptable amount of positive (not background) class that should be in each image for the image to be considered useful, and cleans up the dataset.
 5. ``dataset_overview_and_stats.py`` takes as input a dataset folder and produces a number of figures showing the image side by side with its corresponding groundtruth, and also produces some more demos and dataset statistics.

 >**_NOTE:_** The functionalities of points 4. and 5. above are integrated in the script of point 3.
-However they are also provided seperately, in order to allow for post processing, or for processing in case the script ``generate_synthetic_data.py`` was run only partially. *For the moment this script can crush and stop because of a rendering issue in Blender that I cannnot yet control*.
+However they are also provided seperately, in order to allow for post processing, or for processing in case the script ``generate_synthetic_data.py`` was run only partially.

 <!-- ```sh
 python generate_synthetic_dataset.py -input /path/to/base/xxx.json -params /path/to/parameter/set/zzz.json -textures /path/to/textures/directory -cl /path/to/semantic/classes/file -frames 2 -bridges 2